PezzaD84/macLAPS/README.md

 Create 4 policies.
 - One for Creating the admin and cycling the password.
 Create this with a trigger of "Ongoing" and a custom trigger "CreateLAPS".
 Add the Script and pkg.
 - One for Running the LAPS Script Monthly using the custom trigger.
 Enable the "Files and Processes" Payload and then in the "Execute command" option enter "jamf policy -event CreateLAPS"
-- One for the self service Decryption app.
+- One for the self service Decoder app.
 - One for cycling the password once its viewed.

 ![Screenshot 2022-11-29 at 09 46 54](https://user-images.githubusercontent.com/89595349/204496107-98058cd2-a86f-4116-b570-8e036b9d7ef1.png)